Cheekface: History

 Amidst the early months of the COVID-19 pandemic in 2020, Cheekface contributed a cover of "That Thing You Do!" to the tribute album Saving for a Custom Van, honoring the track's songwriter, Adam Schlesinger, who died of COVID-19 complications earlier in the year.
-In January 2021, the band released its second album, Emphatically No., and later in the year they released an EP of B-sides from that record, titled Emphatically Mo.
-Emphatically No was listed as one of Paste's 40 best rock albums of 2021.
-In August 2022 the band released their third album, Too Much to Ask, after announcing it only to fans via postcards sent the month before.
+In January 2021, the band released its second album, Emphatically No., followed by an EP of B-sides from that record, titled Emphatically Mo.
+Emphatically No. was listed as one of Paste's 40 best rock albums of 2021.

+In August 2022, after teasing the album to fans via postcards, the band released their third album Too Much to Ask.
 Three months later, they released a second EP of B-sides entitled Don't Ask and in December the band put out an unannounced live album, Live at Baby's All Right, recorded at Brooklyn's Baby's All Right the preceding October.

+The band continued to release singles in 2023, beginning in January with "The Fringe".
+In December of that year, Cheekface announced a 2024 tour of the US and Canada, and followed this up with the surprise release of their fourth album, It's Sorted, in January 2024.
+A B-Sides EP for It's Sorted, titled Sort Of, was released later that year.

+After releasing three more singles in the latter half of 2024 and beginning of 2025, their fifth album, Middle Spoon, was released on February 25th, 2025.

 Cheekface fashions itself as "America's Local Band" in reference to obscure music projects that are locally beloved but do not reach listeners outside of their music scenes.
 The band's music is released on Katz's New Professor Music label, with album artwork by Tannen.
 Cheekface's fans call themselves Cheek Freaks, analogous to Deadheads, fans of the Grateful Dead.

 Musical style and influences

 Cheekface is an indie rock band.
 Zach Schonfeld in Alternative Press described their music as lyrics-driven with a dry sense of humor and characterized the group's songs as consisting heavily of one-liners, obscure name-drops, and references to bygone cultural moments.
 Schonfeld wrote about anxiety and sociopolitical dread being recurring themes in Cheekface's music.
 The band asks sound technicians at venues they play for "no reverb, no delay, [and] lyrics should be clear".
 The focus on lyrics over melody conveys a "jittery emotional landscape" that Katz has compared to someone speaking too quickly because they are anxious about something.
+No songs released on the band's first two albums exceeded four minutes in length.

 Cheekface described themselves as being influenced by "great American talk-singers" including Lou Reed, Stephen Malkmus, and Jonathan Richman, as well as by the alternative hip hop group Das Racist.
-In a 2022 review, Chris Deville compared Katz's singing style to that of Reed and Malkmus, as well as to James Murphy of the band LCD Soundsystem, Travis Morrison of The Dismemberment Plan, Jeff Rosenstock, The B-52's, and Devo.
+In a 2022 review in Stereogum, Chris Deville compared Katz's singing style to that of Reed and Malkmus, as well as to James Murphy of the band LCD Soundsystem, Travis Morrison of The Dismemberment Plan, Jeff Rosenstock, The B-52's, and Devo.